 - Always keep the goal in mind.
 Don’t lose control of the conversation, allow for unnecessary banter, or let the candidate steer the direction of the interview.

-Unstructured job interviews could cause you to miss out on asking the important questions.
+Because unstructured job interviews are more like an everyday conversation, they could cause you to miss out on asking the important questions.
 If you must use this method to get the details out of your next potential new hire, use it within the framework of more structured recruiting tools so there’s less danger of the essentials falling through the cracks.

 Examples of an Unstructured Interview Format